akshitvjain/realtime-twitter-trends-analytics/README.md

 The major part of the data processing required a series of transformations on input of raw streaming tweets for sentiment classification.
 The transformation on DStreams can be grouped into either stateless or stateful.

 Stateless transformations are simple RDD transformation being applied on every batch, that is, every RDD in a DStream, such as map(), flatMap(), filter(), reducedByKey() and so on.
-Stateless transformations were used to filter emoticons, hyperlinks and non alphanumeric characters in each tweet, map each tweet to tuple format of (timestamp, tag, sentiment-score, sentiment-type, country) before converting the stream of RDDs to a Spark Dataframe and writing to MySQL database.
+Stateless transformations were used to filter emoticons, hyperlinks and non alphanumeric characters in each tweet, map each tweet to tuple format of (timestamp, tag, sentiment-score, sentiment-type, country) before converting the stream of RDDs to a Spark Dataframe and writing to MongoDB.

 Statefull transformation are operations on DStream that track data across time, that is, some data from previous batches is used to generate the results for a new batch.

+<b> Apache Drill: </b>

+Apache Drill is an open-source SQL execution engine that makes it possible to use SQL to query non-relational databases and file systems.
+This includes joins between these systems – for example, Drill could allow a user to join ecommerce data stored in Elasticsearch with web analytics data stored in a Hadoop cluster.
+It also supports data-intensive distributed applications for interactive analysis of large-scale datasets.

+In this project Drill is mainly used to integrate MongoDB with Tableau.

 ## Setup Data Pipeline and Dashboard